Programeowr/ByteClub/README.md

 # ByteClub
 Rule 1: You do not talk about ByteClub.

-Rule 2: You DO NOT TALK ABOUT ByleClub.
+Rule 2: You DO NOT TALK ABOUT ByteClub.

 Risc-V Simulator